dshanske/indieweb-post-kinds/readme.txt

 * Add H-Card/Author Support using the functions in H-Card Tools Plugin
 * Automatic import/parsing of information based on click of button
 * Contextual response box, hiding/changing options based on Kind selected.
 Example, an RSVP that shows Yes/No/Maybe.

+== SNAP ==

+Indieweb Post Kinds already has support for replying to Twitter posts using the Social Network Auto Poster plugin.

 == Functions ==